7 tips to keep cool in summer while pregnant

 Consider investing in a fan—maybe having one on your desk at work (but probably you have aircon there) and one in your bedroom.
 You can have little ones that don’t cost much.
 Also, little handheld fans be really handy, fits in your handbag and can be used anywhere when needed.

 Bus, trains and especially tube are really crowded during peak hours and that means really hot as well.
 If you can try to negotiate different hours with your boss.
-Maybe starting early and finishing early to avoid the crowd, I bet you are awake pretty soon anyway.
+Maybe start early and finish early to avoid the crowd, I bet you are awake pretty soon anyway.
 If you can work from home some days, this will be gold 🙂

 • Listen to your body